MBA Alumni Advisory Council

 Elizabeth Pollock (C’04, MBA’10)

 As a marketer and general manager with a small business mindset and passion for genuine consumer engagement, Elizabeth Pollock has more than ten years of experience in developing strategic brand plans, new products, compelling campaigns and integrated consumer engagement programs.
-Pollock currently oversees business model expansion for PepsiCo’s North America nutrition division, leading the division’s business model transformation efforts and managing external partnerships for collaboration in innovation and potential M&A and venturing.
 With an MBA and B.A. from Georgetown, Pollock is a proud supporter of the university, serving on the executive committee of Georgetown’s MBA Alumni Advisory Council and as an undergraduate alumni interviewer with Georgetown’s Admissions Ambassador Program.
 She also serves as a volunteer with iMentor, mentoring a graduate of Chicago Public Schools.

 Tara Scalia Quilty (MBA’97)

-Tara Scalia Quilty is a Lead Advisor with a Wealth Management Team at Northwestern Mutual.
+Tara Scalia Quilty is a Lead Advisor with a Wealth Management Team at Point Wealth Management.
 Quilty and her team advise clients on comprehensive financial planning, including retirement planning, small business planning, risk management, and executive compensation maximization.
 Quilty completed her undergraduate degree at Providence College and holds an M.B.A. from Georgetown University’s McDonough School of Business.
 Pollock lives with her husband Patrick and three children in Huntington, New York.

 Colleen Arons (MBA’94)